maze-le/pure-geojson-validation/README.md

 ```

 Checks whether a ring (closed LineString) has right hand winding number. [see RFC7946,3.1.6](https://tools.ietf.org/html/rfc7946#section-3.1.6)
-The time complexity of this function is O(n) with n: length of xs
+The time complexity of this function is O(n) with n: length of xs.

 #### isLinearRing